The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Related Work

-\textbf{Challenges in Concept Representations:} Many open questions remain concerning the structure of concept representations.
-The linearity hypothesis posits that concepts correspond to directions in activation space, linearly separable and recoverable with simple probes \citep{Mikolov2013LinguisticRI, elhage2022toymodelssuperposition}.
-Empirically, however, activations are often \emph{entangled}, firing on tokens or samples where the concept is absent or bleeding into related but unintended semantics \citep{goh2021multimodal, olah2020zoom}, \emph{polysemantic}, where a single neuron or direction encodes multiple features \citep{bricken2023monosemanticity, polyconcept}, and \emph{unstable}, with concept signals shifting across layers, spatial locations, exemplar sets, and random seeds \citep{wu2025axbenchsteeringllmssimple, Mahinpei2021PromisesAP, nicolson2025explainingexplainabilityrecommendationseffective, Mikriukov_2023}.
-These properties can amplify failure modes such as spurious correlations \citep{zhou2024explorespuriouscorrelationsconcept} and concept leakage \citep{parisini2025leakageinterpretabilityconceptbasedmodels}, undermining both detection and attribution.
-In response, some approaches try to modify model training to enforce more interpretable or disentangled concept structures \citep{Chen2020ConceptWF, wang2024disentangledrepresentationlearning} or enforce structure (such as compositionality) in concepts extracted from pretrained models \citep{Stein2024TowardsCI}.
-Our work takes a different perspective: rather than redesigning representations, we identify a sparse and reliable signal that already exists within otherwise noisy activation distributions.
+\textbf{Challenges in Concept Representations} Many open questions remain about the structure of concept representations.
+Concept activations are often noisy: they can be \emph{entangled} with unintended semantics \citep{goh2021multimodal, Olah2020ZoomIA}, \emph{polysemantic} across multiple features \citep{bricken2023monosemanticity, OMahony2023DisentanglingNR}, and \emph{unstable} across layers, locations, exemplar sets, and random seeds \citep{Wu2025AxBenchSL, Mahinpei2021PromisesAP, Nicolson2024ExplainingER, Mikriukov2023EvaluatingTS}.
+These issues can amplify spurious correlations \citep{Zhou2023ExploreSC} and concept leakage \citep{Parisini2025LeakageAI}.
+While prior work modifies training or extraction to encourage interpretable, disentangled, or compositional concepts \citep{Chen2020ConceptWF, Wang2022DisentangledRL, Stein2024TowardsCI}, we instead identify a sparse, reliable signal already present within noisy activation distributions.